Why Is My Urethane Rubber Mold Shrinking?

 Solutions

 Regardless of the temperature you plan to operate at, you’ll need to cast the liquid rubber in the same conditions.
 This works for people who cast urethane in warmer conditions, but if you’re someone who works in a colder climate, you may run into some issues.
 Urethane must reach a certain temperature for it to cure, so we do not recommend casting or using it in cooler conditions if you want to prevent shrinkage.
+Also, as a note, please see our urethane expanding blog if you are using molds at a temperature that has risen substantially from what it was molded at.

 All VFI urethane molding rubbers, and most urethane rubbers on the market, must be allowed to sit at room temperature for 16-24 hours before demolding.
 A minimum of 3 days at room temperature is required before use.
 A full cure typically occurs after 7 days, and the rubber will develop full physical properties.